MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 *Applies to: Microsoft Cloud App Security*

 This article provides instructions for connecting Microsoft Cloud App Security to your existing Okta account using the connector APIs.
 This connection gives you visibility into and control over Okta use.

+>[!NOTE]
+>The Cloud App Security connector only supports deployments of Okta that were established before January 7th, 2019.

 ## How to connect Okta to Cloud App Security